-[Orix Buffaloes] Hiroya Miyagi 's New Year's resolution in the exclusive column/New Year's special edition: "It's only possible" to win the league championship for the first time in three years
+[Orix Buffaloes] Hiroya Miyagi makes a New Year's resolution in an exclusive column, New Year's special edition: "There's no doubt that we can win the league title for the first time in three years."

 Sports Hochi